404Simon/opencode-agents/typster.md

 - ✅ Typst: `arrow` (just the word!)
 - Readable syntax is a Typst core principle

+**Table Cells are Sequential, Not Grid-Based**
+- ❌ Confusion: Trying to specify row/column positions explicitly
+- ✅ Right: List cells in order, left-to-right, top-to-bottom
+- The table fills automatically based on the `columns` parameter
+- Think: "stream of cells" not "coordinate grid"

 Common Syntax Reference:

 **Text Formatting:**